Raw TCP¶

 TLS MITM on TCP forwards¶

-- Accepts the inbound TLS connection, issuing a certificate using the target hostname
+- The TLS Layer accepts the inbound TLS connection, issuing a certificate using the target hostname

 This enables inspection of TLS-wrapped services such as gRPC-over-TLS or HTTPS backends that are accessed via TCP forwarding rather than through the HTTP CONNECT proxy.